 Whenever I think about New York's weather during the 1940s, two events immediately come to mind: the great snowstorm of Dec.
 26-27, 1947, and the extraordinarily mild March of 1945.
 However, digging a little deeper, there are a host of other events that merit attention.
-For instance, the coldest Easter on record was in 1940; the City's warmest Halloween occurred in 1946; and the hottest 4th of July was in 1949.
-The hottest temperature ever recorded in October, 94°, happened in 1941 (that was also the last time a reading in the 90s occurred in October).
-One of the coldest days of all time occurred in the winter of 1943 when the high/low was +8/-8 on Feb.
-15. The Great Atlantic Hurricane of September 1944 flooded NYC with 9.40" of rain.
-At the time, the summers of 1944 and 1949 were the hottest on record while December 1945 was marked by one of the most extended cold waves experienced in the month of December.
+For instance, the coldest Easter (mean temperature) on record was in 1940; the City's warmest Halloween occurred in 1946; and the hottest 4th of July was in 1949.
+The hottest temperature ever recorded in October, 94°, happened in 1941 (that was also the last time a reading in the 90s occurred in October <until 2019>).
+One of the coldest days of all time occurred in the winter of 1943, when the high/low was +8/-8 on Feb.
+15. The Great Atlantic Hurricane of Sept.
+1944 flooded NYC with 9.40" of rain.
+At the time, the summers of 1944 and 1949 were the hottest on record, while Dec.
+1945 was marked by one of the most extended cold waves experienced in the month of December.
 These and many more highlights of the decade are laid out below.

 January 11 - In the past three weeks (since Dec.
 22) the average high/low was 31°/19° (seven degrees below average).
 Twelve days had highs of 32° or colder (the coldest was 19° on Dec.
 27) and thirteen had lows in the teens (the coldest was 12° on Jan.
 7).
 Despite the cold, just 4.4" of snow fell (2.9" of it on Dec.
 30).

-Feb.
-14 - It was a wintry day, as wind-blown sleet and snow fell throughout the day, accumulating 7.7" (and 1.3" fell overnight).
+February 14 - It was a wintry day, as wind-blown sleet and snow fell throughout the day, accumulating 7.7" (and an additional 1.3" fell overnight).
 Late in the morning winds gusted to 50 mph.
-Temperatures fell from the low-30s in the morning to low 20s by midnight.
+Temperatures fell slowly, from the low-30s in the morning to low-20s by midnight.

 March 24 - With a high/low of 31°/17°, this is the only Easter Sunday to be completely below freezing.
 This came just three years after Easter had a high/low of 35°/28°.